The 5 deadly sins of Integrated Voice Response

 As someone who has been in the telephony technology game for many many years, I have had the privilege of being privy to many IVR implementations, some good, some bad and some real ugly!
 (There is only so much one can do)

 I have therefore also been asked to rework many and identify why they are not delivering the anticipated customer satisfaction and results.
+If you want to buy a new a car check this website link.

 The most frequently asked questions are: